 Now look at the paper for a minute.
 Does it all have a sense?
 Is the flow of drafted slides ok?
 Would you add something?
-Make written notes how would you explain a specific slide content.
-Write, doodle, erase… Go wild 🙂 paper will stand anything.
+Make written notes on how would you explain a specific slide content.
+Write, doodle, erase… Go wild 🙂 the paper will stand anything.

 2. Apply a creative-look

 Once at your computer, the trick is to make it look creative.
 Simply add a few graphical elements associated with creativity:

 - add an unusual image, don’t use not cliche illustrations or the first photograph that you will find.
 Search for metaphors of creativity – art, paintbrush, color stains on a canvas, pictures of known creative people (Einstein would be the most obvious for me, but try also others Andy Warhol, Mozart, Gaudi, J.K.
 Rowling, Steven Hawking, Neil de Grass, Picasso, Steve Jobs…)